daveyang/EventDispatcher/README.md

 Artist1 is resting
 iPad is turned off by Artist1 (table)
 Rested 2
+Cowboy1 is drawing a gun and shooting a bandit
-Cowboy2 is drawing a gun and shooting a bandit iPad is turned on by Artist2 (function)
+Cowboy2 is drawing a gun and shooting a bandit
+Artist1 is drawing a picture
+iPad is turned on by Artist2 (function)
 Artist2 is drawing a bandit on the iPad
 Mayor collected 42 pieces of gold from Dave
 Collected gold
+Goodbye!
 ```

 EventDispatcher provides a broadcaster/listener event mechanism to regular Lua objects.
 Corona developers can write cleaner object-oriented messaging code that doesn’t rely on display objects or send messages from the global Runtime.